oracle-livelabs/apex/online-bookstore-app/16-additional-ui-enhancements/16-additional-ui-enhancements.md

 ## Task 1 Add Built with APEX To Footer

-In this task, you will update the application's footer to display "Built with APEX" This helps showcase the platform used for development.
+In this task, you will update the application's footer to display "Built with APEX".
+This helps showcase the platform used for development.

 1. Navigate to the application homepage and click **Edit Application Definition**.